 A leading researcher in a study currently underway at the University of Oxford has confirmed that she is 80% confident that her team will be able to produce a COVID-19 vaccine come September.
 With human trials set to start in two weeks, the team is leading one of the most advanced studies on the virus in the world and looks set to find success.
 Professor Sarah Gilbert, head of the project, spoke to the Times on Saturday to confirm that her observations are “not just a hunch”, with the team looking at more and more crucial data every week that seems to confirm her confidence.

-As we begin to understand where we are on the vaccine development timeline, it’s important to reflect on the difficulties our researchers must confront in order to bring us a cure.
+As we begin to understand where we are on the vaccine development time-line, it’s important to reflect on the difficulties our research sites must confront in order to bring us a cure.
 Today, we take a look at some of the big, industry-level issues and consider how we can work to tackle them.